The model contains the following tables:

 - UserGroup – This ties individual users to the “group”, this usually is a M:M relationship where many users belong to multiple groups.

 All relationships are set to single directional filtering except the one between Group and UserGroup.
-This allows the filter from the User table to filter the groups down to only those groups where the current user has access to, in turn filtering out the rows in the sales table for just those groups
+This allows the filter from the User table to filter the groups down to only those groups where the current user has access to, in turn filtering out the rows in the sales table for just those groups.
+I also enabled the Apply security filter in both directions property:

 The report contains this a simple tablix that shows the products, sales and groups including the username and the userprinciplename (using the corresponding DAX functions) that is connecting to the model: